WayneChibeu/ai-branding-agency/README.md

 ---

 ## ✅ Final Note
 This project showcases how AI can transform branding into a faster, smarter, and more creative process.
-By combining ChatGPT and Canva Magic Media, startups and small businesses can access high-quality branding that was once out of reach.
+By combining **ChatGPT** and **Canva Magic Media**, startups and small businesses can access high-quality branding that was once out of reach.

----